5 Couscous Cooking Mistakes to Avoid

-When it comes to cooking a “starch” for your meal, there are few sides easier to make than couscous.
-It’s simple, versatile and incredibly fast to cook—it’s ready in just 5 minutes!
-I made a lot of couscous when testing recipes for our story on this super-fast pantry staple in the January/February 2012 issue of EatingWell Magazine.
-And through all of that cooking I picked up on these 5 mistakes to avoid in the pursuit of perfect couscous.
+When it comes to cooking a "starch" for your meal, there are few sides easier to make than couscous.
+It's simple, versatile and incredibly fast to cook-it's ready in just 5 minutes!
+I've made a lot of couscous when testing recipes, and through all of that cooking I picked up on these 5 mistakes to avoid in the pursuit of perfect couscous.

 Although couscous looks like a grain, it's actually pasta.
 Make sure what you're buying is whole-grain.
 You'll get an added boost of fiber.
 You may also notice Israeli couscous at the supermarket.
 This kind of couscous has larger granules and cooks differently than the smaller variety, and it is also not whole-grain.

 2. You don't use the proper water-to-couscous ratio.